bruno222/twilio-flex-plugin-sso/README.md

 7. `npm run deploy` to deploy the functions to your Twilio environment.

-8. Quick test to see if you have done correctly until here.
-Open Chrome and check if you can visit your `https://xxxxxx.twil.io/sso/saml` - Change the `xxxxxx` to your environment that it was displayed in your Terminal from the step 7 above.
+8. Quick test to see if you have done it correctly until here.
+Open Chrome and check if you can visit your `https://xxxxxx.twil.io/sso/saml` - Change the `xxxxxx` to your environment that was displayed in your Terminal from **step 7** above.
 You should see an error `ERR_REDIRECT_FLOW_BAD_ARGS`.
 For now, this means: **Success until here!**

 9. Now go to [Flex SSO configuration](https://console.twilio.com/us1/develop/flex/manage/single-sign-on?frameUrl=%2Fconsole%2Fflex%2Fsingle-sign-on%3Fx-target-region%3Dus1) to configure the SSO you just deployed with Flex.
 Configure with the values below: